 Drainage Drainage covers etc were not lifted.
 Neither drains nor drainage systems were tested.
 The property is believed to be connected to mains drainage.
 Fire, smoke and burglar alarms Scottish government regulations came into effect on 1st February 2022 which requires each property to have linked smoke and heat detectors and if gas/carbon burning appliances are present then a carbon monoxide alarm fitted.
 Purchasers should satisfy themselves with regards to compliance.
-Any additional limits to inspection It was over cast and dry at the time of the inspection.
-Preceding the inspection the weather was dry.
+Any additional limits to inspection It was dry at the time of the inspection.
+Preceding the inspection the weather was changeable.
 The property was occupied.
 The property was furnished.
 The floors were covered with fixed coverings.
 In this context the tiled floor finishes are considered as a covering to the structure of the floor.
 In this context the laminate board floor finishes are considered as a covering to the structure of the floor.
-We were unable to gain access to the sub floor area as there is no apparent means of access.
 Stored goods restricted the inspection.
-The insulation at ceiling level prevented inspection of the ceiling and joists in the roof space.
+The roof void could not be inspected due to a lack of any access hatch.